Army Community Service

 Community Activities & Resource Exchange

 CARE - Community Activity Resource Exchange – is a monthly meeting that provides you information on upcoming events and items of interest on post and in the surrounding communities.
 CARE gives you the opportunity to share your concerns.
 Speakers entertain questions on various topics, including Garrison issues, MWR, DES (MPs, fire, emergency services), Martin Army Community Hospital, housing, the Commissary and AAFES.
 Meetings are conducted from 10:30-11:30am the first Tuesday of each month during the school year (with exception) at Army Community Service Headquarters, Building 7, on Baltzell.
-Click here for a CARE summer calendar.
+Click here for CARE minutes.